skykunnu/NodeJS/README.md

 -> It is an npm package to build the web server.
 -> it manages everything from receiving the request and giving the response.

+-> It manages everything from receiving the request and giving the response.